Deabute/plan-client/README.md

 After all my problem wasn't tracking billable time, it was having the anxiety that I needed to be doing something productive every moment of the day.

 Modern financial budgeting tools and the impact they've had in our life has been an inspiration for applying the same principles to time.

-Just a tip from a dilettante: When every dollar has an agreed job, it's easier to sleep at night.
+When married and sharing finances, every dollar having an agreed job means it's easier to sleep at night.

 ---

 Copyright 2021 ~ Paul Beaudet ~ All rights reserved on [README.md](README.md).

-The code of this static website is Open Source under the MIT License ~ See [LICENSE](LICENSE) for details
+The code of this web application is Open Source under the MIT License ~ See [LICENSE](LICENSE) for details

 Logos, sayings, presented verbiage, instructions, and, help ~ All rights reserved